fadhilx/json_to_model/README.md

   json_to_mobile: ^1.0.0
 ```

-install using `pub get` command or if you using dart vscode/android studio, you can use install option
+install using `pub get` command or if you using dart vscode/android studio, you can use install option.

 ## Getting started